Pick a bitmap image that you want to vectorize and drag and drop it onto the page.

 Bitmap images, such as JPEGs and PNGs, are represented as a grid of little squares called 'pixels', each with its own color.

-Our servers use powerful GPUs and multi-core CPUs to analyze, process, and convert your image from pixels into geometric shapes.
+We analyze, process, and convert your image from pixels to geometric shapes.

 The resulting vector image can be scaled to any resolution without getting blurry, and can be used to print, cut, embroider, and more!